0bkevin/mustafinho/AMA.md

 ## Volunteer?

 Yeap!
-Actually I’m part of  the Excellence Program (Pro-Excelencia) , which is a program carried out by the Venezuelan American Friendship Association (AVAA by its acronym in spanish), an NGO that helps Venezuelan college students providing them with leadership skills, assertive communication, TICS, English, awareness and Reinforcement of social and citizen awareness with the participation and organization of volunteer activities and projects during their career.
+Actually I’m part of the Excellence Program (Pro-Excelencia), which is a program carried out by the Venezuelan American Friendship Association (AVAA by its acronym in spanish), an NGO that helps Venezuelan college students providing them with leadership and assertive communication skills, TICS, English and Reinforcement of social and citizen awareness with the participation of volunteer activities and projects during their career.

-In that program I've been taking part in different projects and activities during the 3 years that I’ve been there.
-One of them was A friendly hand for the environment (UMAA) by its acronym in spanish, a project that have the mission of promoting and implementing criteria and instruments that allow the protection and conservation of the environment, in addition to enhancing the feeling of belonging of all Venezuelans towards the culture of Venezuela.
+During the 3 years that I’ve been there I've been taking part in different projects and activities.
+One of them "A friendly Hand for the Environment" (UMAA) by its acronym in spanish, a project that have the mission of promoting and implementing criteria and instruments that allow the protection and conservation of the environment, in addition to enhancing the feeling of belonging of all Venezuelans towards the culture of Venezuela.

 <p align="center">